Goals and Focus

 Pittas will have a ‘thirst’ for the spice of life and they will also have a strong thirst for water.
-Pitta tends to be oily but not always.
+They tends to be oily but not always.
 When there is excess oil in the body, pitta may get oily skin, acne or oil in the stools.
+Otherwise, you will see a pitta with a red face or skin rashes.
 They may have oily hair but this can become dryer as they age, or if Vata increases.
 The pacifying diet will help reduce this.
 Weight gain is not usually a big issue for pitta.
-With exercise, pitta can maintain weight.
+With exercise, pitta can maintain weight and tone up easily.
 If they do gain weight, it will be fairly even around the body, in small amounts and easy to shift with some pitta balancing focus.

 Mental Health and Stress

 Pitta mostly strives for ACHIEVEMENT, SUCCESS AND GOAL ORIENTATION as their motivation.
 If they are not working on one or all of these, they can become frustrated and feel out of control.

 We all handle stress differently.
 Pitta people will historically be hard-working and driven and often leaders or influencers in their field.
 They are completer-finishers and love a challenge.
 They will be the type that over-exercises and eventually gets injured or it catches up as exhaustion.
 Their competitive nature can cause them to over-work or over-achieve to prove something to themselves or others.
 Pitta are ‘over-achievers’ and ‘perfectionists’.
 However, this high achieving attitude can sometimes be to the detriment of their health, loved ones or friends.